jazzytomato/jazzytomato.github.io/_posts/2016-2-17-hacking-tinder.md

 Now, using the same technique of intercepting requests, I found that sending a message to a match is done via a POST request to `https://api.gotinder.com/user/matches/:match_id` with the request body being `{ message: 'Hello.' }`

-To send a batch of messages to the matches I had no messages with yet, I wrote a short ruby script :
+To send a batch of messages to the matches I had no messages with yet, I wrote a short ruby script:

 {% highlight ruby%}
 #!/usr/bin/env ruby